GAfieldCN/automatic-camera-pointcloud-calibration/README.md

 from the calibration board, probably 3-5m are best.
 Each board could provide 16 points, but it is recommended to use 2-3 boards, and it is better to arrange them with different positions and different angles.

+The calibration board is recommended to be acrylic plate or foam, with 4 square holes symmetrically placed.
+You can take the following as an example:

 - **During the 3.2 and 3.3, make sure the scene is unchanged and the platform remains still**

 #### 3.2 Connect the LiDAR and record the rosbag